 In order to prevent a policy vacuum until the new Local Development Framework is in place, the Secretary of State can direct policies to be saved for longer than 3 years under certain circumstances.
 The government has published a protocol on how to save policies in 'old style' Local Plans.
 The process requires the local planning authority to assess its policies against a number of criteria, including whether;

 There are also a number of issues the government will have particular regard to in assessing whether a policy should be saved.
 Examples include policies that support the delivery of housing, policies on green belt boundaries, policies that support economic regeneration or that which reduce impact on climate change and safeguard water resources.

-In due course, all policies in the local plan will be replaced by new policies in the Local Development Framework (LDF).These will include the borough wide Core Strategy and a site specific land allocations document.
-However, none of the LDF documents are due to be adopted before 2011 at the earliest.
-Therefore, it was important to seek to 'save' any local plan policies that will be needed to determine planning applications and guide development in the meantime.
+In due course, all policies in the Local Plan will be replaced by new policies in the Local Development Framework (LDF), it was important to seek to 'save' any Local Plan policies that will be needed to determine planning applications and guide development in the meantime.

 The three policies that were not saved related to matters that have now been taken over by events.
 In these circumstances, the Secretary of State was not requested to save these policies as they were no longer required.
 Click on the links below to read more about each policy.

 This policy required certain greenfield sites not to be developed until 1 April 2007.

 This policy safeguarded land from any development that could prejudice the provision of a new vehicular access to serve Alfreton leisure centre from King Street.
 The leisure centre has now been upgraded but this has not involved this new access being provided.
 The land which was being safeguarded is also now being used for a family entertainment and business centre.

 This policy and the supporting text referred to proposals to amend the green belt boundary in a number of locations, which were implemented when the Local Plan was adopted.